Academic Performance FAQ

-- Between the end of the second week and Wednesday of the seventh week, you may withdraw passing from a class you are passing by completing a withdrawal form available from the registrar, your advisor, or the dean of student academic services office (Briggs Hall, first floor).
+- Between the end of the second week and Wednesday of the seventh week, you may withdraw passing from a class you are passing by completing a withdrawal form available from the registrar, your advisor, or the dean of academic success (Briggs Hall, first floor).
 The form requires the signature of your advisor and verification from the instructor that you are passing.
 (Exceptions exist and require a petition.
 These exceptions are described on the WP form.)
 If you withdraw passing, you will receive a WP on your transcript.
 The WP does not count in your GPA.

 - After the 7th week, you may not withdraw passing from a course except for circumstances beyond your control.
 If this is the case, you may petition the Faculty Subcommittee on Administration for an exception to the faculty legislation.
 Please be aware that circumstances beyond your control do not include waiting until you have received grades in the course to evaluate your standing, but do include illness, family problems or other personal calamity.

 - You may withdraw failing from a course any time until the last day of classes.
 This decision is registered as a "WF" on your transcript and counts like an "F" in your GPA.
-If you wish to withdraw from a course in which you are failing, you must make an appointment with the Dean of Student Academic Services (x6530).
+If you wish to withdraw from a course in which you are failing, you must make an appointment with the Dean of Academic Success (x6530).

 - You may request an extension for an assignment or exams/other written exercises from the instructor.
 In most cases, the instructor will want information that indicates circumstances beyond your control, such as illness.
-Quite often, an instructor will require you to discuss these circumstances with the Dean of Student Academic Services for formal verification of your circumstances.
+Quite often, an instructor will require you to discuss these circumstances with the Dean of Academic Success for formal verification of your circumstances.

 - If the reasons for your request are private and confidential, you may also choose to discuss these with the Counseling Center staff, who can help you determine what options may help you.